bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 }
 ```

-The example above uses `list_items_two` in the configuration which is not the same as `list_items`.
-If `list_items` has already been established during the initial configuration, it must be set as `list_items` when being used again.
+The example above uses `list_items_two` in the configuration, which is not the same as `list_items`.
+If you have already established `list_items` during the initial configuration, it must be set as `list_items` when you use it again.

 **List items example: Correct**